Movie Genre Classification by Language Augmentation and Shot Sampling: Related Work

 \section{Related Work}

-\textbf{Studies on Movies} span a great number of research topics including genre classification~\cite{huang2018trailers, huang2020movienet, cascante2019moviescope}, scene boundary detection~\cite{rao2020local, chen2021shot}, shot boundary detection~\cite{souvcek2019transnet, souvcek2020transnet}, person re-identification~\cite{xia2020online}, action recognition~\cite{bojanowski2013finding, sigurdsson2016hollywood, xu2021long}, alignment between movie and text descriptions~\cite{zhu2015aligning, tapaswi2015book2movie, cour2008movie}, understanding relationships of film characters~\cite{park2009character, weng2009rolenet, bamman2013learning, kukleva2020learning}, movie question answering~\cite{tapaswi2016movieqa, wang2018movie, kim2019progressive}, scene and event understanding~\cite{chen2021shot, sadhu2021visual}, and many others.
-Many existing works understand movies from a visual perspective or align the visual modality with corresponding labels in other modalities such as actions, text descriptions, among others.
-In this paper, we investigate the effect of audio and language modalities have on genre classification.
-Compared to a related method Moviescope~\cite{cascante2019moviescope}, our method MMShot extracts multi-modal features based solely on the input video without requiring extra overhead, \ie, Moviescope relies on additional information including posters, Wikipedia, and metadata.
-In contrast, MMShot extracts audio and language information based on input videos and leverages the additional modalities for free.
+\textbf{Studies on Movies} involve a great number of research topics, spanning genre classification~\cite{huang2018trailers, huang2020movienet, cascante2019moviescope}, scene boundary detection~\cite{rao2020local, chen2021shot}, shot boundary detection~\cite{souvcek2019transnet, souvcek2020transnet}, person re-identification~\cite{xia2020online}, action recognition~\cite{bojanowski2013finding, sigurdsson2016hollywood, xu2021long}, alignment between movie and text descriptions~\cite{zhu2015aligning, tapaswi2015book2movie, cour2008movie}, understanding relationships of film characters~\cite{park2009character, weng2009rolenet, bamman2013learning, kukleva2020learning}, movie question answering~\cite{tapaswi2016movieqa, wang2018movie, kim2019progressive}, scene and event understanding~\cite{chen2021shot, sadhu2021visual}, among others.
+Existing approaches typically comprehend movies from a visual perspective~\cite{huang2018trailers,huang2020movienet} or align the visual modality with corresponding labels across other modalities, such as actions~\cite{kuehne2011hmdb} or text descriptions~\cite{tapaswi2015book2movie}.
+Therefore, the language elements in movies are either ignored or provided as part of the input.
+In this paper, we explore to automatically extract language elements from input videos to improve the performance of genre classification.
+Compared to previous multimodal methods (\eg, Moviescope~\cite{cascante2019moviescope}), Movie-CLIP leverages the language information for free, eliminating the requirement of additional language annotations like Wikipedia or metadata.